-On August 14, 2015, CWSNC filed a report regarding customer concerns raised at the public hearing held in Charlotte on July 8, 2015.
+On August 14, 2015, CWSNC filed a report regarding service quality concerns raised at the public hearing held in Charlotte on July 8, 2015.

-On August 21, 2015, CWSNC filed the direct testimony and exhibits of CWSNC witnesses David Liskoff, Senior Financial Analyst, Utilities, Inc., and Pauline M. Ahern, Partner, Sussex Economic Advisors, LLC.
+On August 21, 2015, CWSNC filed the direct testimony and exhibits of CWSNC witnesses David Liskoff and Pauline M. Ahern.